dhis2/dhis2-docs/src/user/scheduling.md

 synchronizing data and meta data, or sending a push analysis report.
 The application provides the ability to create, modify and delete such jobs.

+Jobs can be scheduled to run in a specific order with a job queue.
+A job queue consists of two or more jobs and can be scheduled according to a cron schedule.
+At the specified time the queue will start the first job and wait for it to finish before it starts the second job.
+It will continue running jobs in sequence until they have all been executed.

 The Scheduler comes bundled with DHIS2 and is accessed through the App Menu.

 ![The start page of the Scheduler app](resources/images/scheduler/overview.png)

-The start page of the Scheduler app shows an overview of existing jobs.
+The start page of the Scheduler app shows an overview of existing jobs and queues.
 By default, pre-defined system jobs are hidden.
 To view these, click *Include system jobs in list* in the top right corner.

-When you create or modify a job, it will be scheduled according to the selected schedule.
-To run a job on demand, go to the job list, click the "Actions" button of the job you want to run and click "Run manually".
-This action is only available for enabled jobs.
+When you create or modify a job or queue, it will be scheduled according to the selected schedule.
+To run a job or queue on demand, go to the overview, click the "Actions" button of the job or queue you want to run and click "Run manually".
+This action is only available for enabled jobs and queues.

 ## Creating a job { #scheduling_create_job }